Public Non-Traded REITs—Perform a Careful Review Before Investing

 To receive the latest Investor Alerts and other important investor information sign up for Investor News.

-1 FINRA recently issued a disciplinary complaint against a brokerage firm, charging that the firm solicited investors to purchase shares in a non-traded REIT without conducting a reasonable investigation to determine whether it was suitable for investors.
-The complaint also alleges that the firm provided misleading information on its website regarding the REIT’s distributions.
+1 FINRA initiated a disciplinary complaint against a brokerage firm, charging that the firm solicited investors to purchase shares in a non-traded REIT without conducting a reasonable investigation to determine whether it was suitable for investors.
+The complaint also alleged that the firm provided misleading information on its website regarding the REIT’s distributions.
+The case was settled, and the firm agreed to pay a fine and restitution to investors.